btn-group/sn-dex-aggregator/README.md

 # Secret network DEX aggregator V4

 ## How it works
-* User sends in a cryptocurreny, the actions that need to be taken (swaps, deposits, redeems), the minimum acceptable amount and the estimated amount.
+* User sends in a cryptocurreny, the actions that need to be taken (swaps, deposits, redeems, migration), the minimum acceptable amount and the estimated amount.
-* If the swaps don't end with the minimal acceptable ammount, the whole transaction is cancelled.
+* If the swaps don't end with the minimal acceptable amount, the whole transaction is cancelled.

 ### Fees
-* Other protocols take the positive slippage and send it to an address.
-* We'd prefer an option where all positive slippage is swapped into BUTT and sent to BUTT lode, but can't figure out a good solution right now.
-* For this version of the contract, if there's any positive slippage and the out token is BUTT, we'll send it to BUTT lode, but the rest we'll send to a team account.

-### Algorithm example
-1. ATOM -> sATOM via sATOM smart contract
-2. sATOM -> SIENNA via trading pair smart contract on Sienna
-3. SIENNA -> sWBTC ...
-4. sWBTC -> BUTT via trading pair smart contract on Secret swap
-5. BUTT -> sXMR ...
-6. sXMR -> SEFI ...
-7. SEFI -> sSCRT ...
-8. sSCRT -> SCRT via sSCRT smart contract
+* Positive slippage is sent to the admin.

 ## Testing locally examples
+THIS IS OUT OF DATE
 ```
 # Run chain locally
 docker run -it --rm -p 26657:26657 -p 26656:26656 -p 1337:1337 -v $(pwd):/root/code --name secretdev enigmampc/secret-network-sw-dev